Sreelakshmi-rv/Employee_data/README.md

   <Department>: <Count>
   ```

-Error Handling:
+Error Handling
-- If the CSV file is missing, the script displays an error message.
+- If the CSV file is missing, an error message is displayed.
-- If any salary values are invalid, they are skipped.
+- Invalid salary values are skipped.
 - If no valid employee records are found, the script exits with an appropriate message.

 License